 The storyToday a lot of assemblers exist for the 6502, Z80 etc. and each claims to be better than all the other ones.
-But when I started to write this one in 1988, there wasn't one available as free/shareware (AFIAK) on the PC.
-There were some available for the C64 but here I encountered a problem: I wasn't able to handle large source codes; the C64 lacked the needed memory.
+But when I started to write this one in 1988, there wasn't one available as free/shareware on the PC, AFAIK.
+There were some available for the C64 but here I encountered a problem: I wasn't able to handle large source codes because the C64 simply lacked the needed memory.
 At that time I already was thinking about replacing the drive of the 1541 with an hard disk and thus a big change of the original system ROM was needed.
-Much more memory and a bigger screen made me to decide to use a PC instead but also to write my own assembler.
+Much more memory and a bigger screen made me to decide not only to use a PC instead but also to write my own assembler.

 My assembler is a multi pass assembler.
-My assembler needs at least three passes but if it needs more, then it will uuse them.
-Look at the next example:
+My assembler needs at least three passes.
+Please hav a look at the next example:

 How does my assembler know that it needs more passes?
 It counts all errors encountered during a pass.
 Not being able to calculate the value for L2 is such an error.
 At the end of the first pass there are at least two errors.
 After the next pas it will be at least one.
 A decreased number of errors is valid reason enough to continue.
 The moment the number of errors is the same as the previous pass, the assembler knows nothing can be done anymore and it stops assembling.

 There exist two and even one pass assemblers but they are limited or IMHO they use one or another trick.
 I just kept it simple because a speedy computer will undo the disadvantages of more passes.

-The assembler filesThe only thing the assembler asks from you is a begin and an end mark, .ba and .en in this case.
+The assembler filesThe only three things the assembler asks from you is the processor name and a begin and an end mark, .ba and .en in this case.
 For the rest you are absolutely free to write it in the way you want.
 You can define more then one begin address but be warned: it is your own responsibility to take care of not overwriting previous assembled code!